-The present document gives an overview of the Council of Europe's contribution to the Bologna Process since the London Ministerial conference as well as an indication of future plans.
-It is an updated version of the document submitted to the BFUG for its meetings in Brdo in March 2008, Paris in October 2008 and Praha in February 2009.
+The present document gives an overview of the Council of Europe's contribution to the European Higher Education Area since the London Ministerial conference in May 2007 as well as an indication of future plans.

-So far, the Council of Europe contributions to the Bologna Process have focused on:
+The Council of Europe contributions to the Bologna Process have focused on:

-- i) active participation in the BFUG and Board as well as in Bologna working groups; - ii) recognition policy, including the role of the Lisbon Recognition Convention as the only legally binding text of the Bologna Process; - iii) specific policy areas of relevance to the Bologna Process as well as to the basic values of the Council of Europe, in particular the public responsibility for higher education and research, the responsibility of higher education for democratic culture, higher education governance and quality assurance; - iv) bilateral and regional activities assisting newer member states with the implementation of "Bologna inspired" policies at national level.
-These activities have in particular focused on countries that acceded to the Bologna process in 2003 and 2005.
+- i) active participation in the BFUG and Board as well as in Bologna working and coordination groups; - ii) recognition policy, including the role of the Lisbon Recognition Convention as the only legally binding text of the Bologna Process; - specific policy areas of relevance to the Bologna Process as well as to the basic values of the Council of Europe, in particular the public responsibility for higher education and research, the responsibility of higher education for democratic culture, higher education governance and quality assurance; - iv) bilateral and regional activities assisting newer member states with the implementation of "Bologna inspired" policies at national level.
+These activities have in particular focused on countries that acceded to the Bologna Process in 2003 and later.

-The Council of Europe intends to continue to contribute to the Bologna Process along these lines, and has in addition taken on responsibility for coordinating the sharing of experience in the elaboration of national qualifications frameworks compatible with the overarching framework of qualifications of the EHEA, as requested by Ministers in the London Communiqué.
+Not least, the Council of Europe has taken on responsibility for coordinating the sharing of experience in the elaboration of national qualifications frameworks compatible with the overarching framework of qualifications of the EHEA, as requested by Ministers in the London Communiqué.

 In addition to the Chair of the Steering Committee on Higher Education and Research (CDESR) and the Council of Europe Secretariat, several members of the CDESR, its Bureau, the Lisbon Recognition Convention Committee and the ENIC Network provide important contributions to the Bologna Process.
+The Parliamentary Assembly will consider a reprot and draft recommendation on the Council of Europe's contribution to the Bologna Process at its part session in April 2009.